-- Either a first class or second class degree, which can be in any subject area.
+- A first class or second class degree, which can be in any subject area; or

-- Or be able to demonstrate equivalent skills and aptitudes through the possession of a professional or vocational qualification and/or the accrual of relevant work experiences.
+- Be able to demonstrate equivalent skills and aptitudes through the possession of a professional or vocational qualification and/or the accrual of relevant work experiences.
 Relevant experience can come from a wide spectrum of work or voluntary environments but clear evidence of this experience must be provided.

 You should be able to demonstrate a commitment to, or strong interest in, museums, galleries, or other kinds of heritage or cultural organisation.

 If you do not have a degree, you will be asked complete an assessment, such as an essay, to demonstrate your readiness for postgraduate study.
 Clear guidance will be provided on assessment criteria.
 You may also be required to attend an interview.